How to Get a Commercial Auto Loan: The Essential Guide

 Traditional Lenders

 You’ll generally need excellent credit, at least two years in business, and high annual sales or revenue to qualify for a bank or credit union commercial car loan.
-In addition, your business would need to be a credit union member to apply there.
+Additionally, your business must be a member of a credit union to be eligible for this application.
+Most traditional lenders use standard underwriting guidelines.

 As mentioned, traditional lenders tend to have extensive documentation requirements.
 They also take several business days to a few weeks to close and fund the loans.